salmoor/angle-between-vectors/README.md

 ## Output

-The program will then compute the angle betwen the two vectors using both serial single thread execution vs CUDA parallel execution and will output following information:
+The program will then compute the angle between the two vectors using both serial single thread execution vs CUDA parallel execution and will output following information:

 - Number of elements (integers in each array)
 - Number of threads per block